g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 ### Best Practices for Testing in Production with Blue-Green Deployment
 The steps we are going to discuss below are vital to an unbroken blue-green deployment transition:

 To avoid interfering with the live production environment, use remote testing (blue).
-To avoid the unexpected consequences of giving up users, preserve testing in a green environment other than just production.
+To prevent the unexpected consequences of giving up users, preserve testing in a green environment other than just production.

 Secondly, put into effect a strategy.
 Before making larger changes, enforce upgrades in the green surroundings gradually and have a look at their impact.
 This regulated technique reduces the opportunity for good-sized troubles.

-Thirdly, make use of strong observability and monitoring mechanisms in exercise.
-These answers permit early anomaly identification and activate swift actions by providing real-time insights into the conduct and performance of the application in a green environment.
+Thirdly, use strong observability and monitoring mechanisms in exercise.
+These answers permit early anomaly identification and activate swift actions by providing real-time insights into the application's conduct and performance in a green environment.

 Furthermore, prepare a backup plan.
 Be sure that a smooth manner exists for rolling back adjustments and returning to a dependable production environment if issues occur at some point in testing.

-Finally, use automated testing to make the transition process more efficient.
+Finally, automated testing is used to make the transition process more efficient.
 Automated checks eliminate manual work and provide comprehensive coverage of test situations because they can be fast and reliable.

 Example Scenario:
 Let’s consider a social media platform introducing a new messaging feature.
 With blue-green deployment, the improvement crew can test the new function in a green environment, simulating consumer interactions and message exchanges.
 They reveal how the characteristics perform, including message shipping times, consumer interface responsiveness, and server aid utilization.
 If any concerns are recognized, they could quickly repeat the modifications in a set or iterations and retest until the function meets great requirements.
 Once it is in place, the feature is smoothly rolled out to the live manufacturing surroundings, presenting users with a smooth and dependable messaging experience.